Saturday, August 7, 2021

 The "real" and "substantial" blood of the New Covenant was shed on the cross.
 The bread and wine at the Last Supper simply pointed to that reality.

-The words of Jesus Christ regarding eating His flesh and drinking His blood can indeed be understood in a non-literal fashion.
-He Himself set forth precedent for understanding His words spoken during the Bread of Life Discourse figuratively, since He elsewhere spoke of receiving salvation in terms of food and drink (Matthew 5:6; John 7:37-38).
+The words of Jesus Christ regarding eating His flesh and drinking His blood are indeed to be understood in a non-literal fashion.
+He Himself set forth precedent for understanding His teaching figuratively, since He elsewhere spoke of receiving salvation in terms of food and drink (Matthew 5:6; John 7:37-38).
 The language of eating and drinking in a metaphorical sense would not have been unknown to Jews who were alive during the first century.

 Friday, April 30, 2021